-Strategy and leadership support Do your bosses understand and support Al's potential?
+Strategy and leadership support Do your bosses understand and support Al's potential in the public sector?
 Are Al initiatives part of long-term goals?

-Little or no interest in AI from your bosses, with no AI initiatives in the planning stage. (e.g. leadership rarely discusses AI, no budget allocation for AI projects, and no AI-related goals or KPIs in strategic documents) Some interest from leadership in Al's potential, but Al initiatives are sporadic and not part of a bigger plan. (e.g. occasional mention of Al in meetings, limited funding for small Al pilot projects, but no consistent long-term Al strategy or investment) Leadership actively supports AI, with initiatives included in strategic plans-though integration may be limited. (e.g. leadership has allocated resources for AI development, included AI goals in the strategic plan, but may lack a detailed implementation roadmap for wider AI adoption) Strong leadership support for AI, with clear integration of AI initiatives into your long-term goals and priorities. (e.g., AI is prioritised at the executive level, with dedicated budget and resources, AI goals embedded across departmental objectives, and a roadmap for scaling AI initiatives)
+Some interest from leadership in Al's potential, but Al initiatives are sporadic and not part of a bigger plan. (e.g. occasional mention of Al in meetings, limited funding for small Al pilot projects, but no consistent long-term Al strategy or investment) Leadership actively supports AI, with initiatives included in strategic plans-though integration may be limited. (e.g. leadership has allocated resources for AI development, included AI goals in the strategic plan, but may lack a detailed implementation roadmap for wider AI adoption) Strong leadership support for AI, with clear integration of AI initiatives into your long-term goals and priorities. (e.g., AI is prioritised at the executive level, with dedicated budget and resources, AI goals embedded across departmental objectives, and a roadmap for scaling AI initiatives)